Every Disney Lorcana Starter Deck, Ranked

 #1 Amethyst & Steel is the Best Lorcana Starter Deck

-The Amethyst/Steel starter deck from Rise of the Floodborn is by far the best Lorcana starter deck right now.
+The Amethyst/Steel starter deck from Rise of the Floodborn is still the best Lorcana starter deck right now.
 It would be hard to cover all the phenomenal cards this deck has to offer briefly because there are so many.
-However, suffice it to say that this starter deck introduces the strongest mechanic in the game right now – the unofficially coined bounce mechanic.
+However, suffice it to say that this starter deck introduces one of the strongest mechanics in the game right now – the unofficially coined bounce mechanic.

 The strategy here revolves largely around the Madam Mim and Merlin characters, and bouncing those characters back into your hand to gain strategic advantage, additional cards, and lore.